 In addition, according to the innovative policies in recent years, international students who want to work part-time outside the campus need to apply for OPT or CPT.

-Studying in the U.S. opens up great career opportunities for international students because Bachelor's degrees in the U.S. are widely recognized around the world, and the value of the degree is higher than in other countries.
-When studying abroad in the US, in addition to academic knowledge, students can also experience and train in extracurricular activities to improve their practical knowledge.
+Studying in the U.S. opens up great career opportunities for international students because Bachelor's degrees in the U.S. are widely recognized around the world and the value of the degree is higher than in other countries.
+When studying abroad in the US, in addition to academic knowledge, students can also experience and train extracurricular activities to improve their practical knowledge.

-For those of you who want to settle and work in the US, the opportunities are also relatively open for you, but you need to be really competent in your expertise.
-The United States has industries that are experiencing a shortage of human resources, such as healthcare, architecture, computer engineering, programming, and agriculture,...
+For those of you who want to settle and work in the US, the opportunities are also relatively open for you, but you need to be really competent for your expertise.
+The United States has industries that are experiencing a shortage of human resources such as healthcare, architecture, computer engineering, programming, and agriculture,...
 You can study the above industries to further expand your career opportunities and find a job in the US.

 Library Monitoring: about $13.75/hour

-Teaching assistant for general classes: 12–16 USD/hour
+Teaching assistant for general classes: 12 – 16 USD/hour

 Office assistants: from $15 to $16.5 per hour